 Elizabeth Mily is Executive Vice President, Strategy & Business Development, at Bristol Myers Squibb.
 In this role, she oversees the company strategy and all business development activities, including strategic partnerships, mergers and acquisitions, as well as other strategic initiatives.

 The M&A landscape is constantly changing, and the evolution of the dealmaking environment has been accelerated by the recovery from the Covid-19 pandemic, unprecedented stimulus packages and the change in U.S. administration.
-Deals that were put on hold have re-emerged, private equity still has record amounts of capital to deploy, and companies that were hit hard during the pandemic are reassessing strategies and noncore assets.
 What sectors should opportunistic dealmakers be exploring?
 What obstacles or pitfalls may affect deal flow?
+In this new environment, how can dealmakers justify and position a proposed merger for a deal that seemingly can’t get done and what are key strategic steps that should be built into the plan?
+What does the new regulatory approval landscape look like?
 What role will M&A play in the overall global economic recovery?

 Panelist: Yue Bonnet, Principal, The Carlyle Group